 Swap South Cornwall….for Abersoch, North Wales

-Wales has closed its doors to tourists for the time being and you’ll need to watch this space to see if the Welsh Assembly lifts its travel restrictions in time for the summer.
-But if they do, be sure to make a beeline for Abersoch on the Lleyn Peninsula – a hidden gem on the North West coast.
+Wales has just reopened after months of lockdown and my, how we’ve missed its beaches and mountain ranges.
+Those seeking to avoid the Cornish hoards would do well to make a beeline for Abersoch on the Llyn Peninsula – a hidden gem on the North West coast.
 The slog across mid Wales puts off most of the crowds so you can holiday in peace once you’re there.
 You’ll be rewarded with golden sand, crystal clear waters and epic views over the Welsh countryside.
 Eagle-eyed sunbathers might spot Bear Grylls jetting in from his private island which lies a couple of miles off shore.

 Swap Devon for…Northumberland